-Social workers are doing amazing work on the front lines during the COVID-19 pandemic.
+Social workers are doing amazing work on the front lines during the COVID-19 pandemic, to address systemic racism, and to support clients through innovative approaches and dedication.
 This page will highlight stories from NASWVA members around Virginia.

 To share your story, please reach out to Executive Director, Debra Riggs, at firstname.lastname@example.org.